For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Rhinocryptidae (Tapaculos)

-RUSTY-BELTED TAPACULO (Liosceles thoracicus) – We certainly were close! [*]
+RUSTY-BELTED TAPACULO (Liosceles thoracicus) [*]

 Formicariidae (Antthrushes)